 Symptoms in the early stage are generally mild but can still present challenges.
 Minor involuntary movements, known as chorea, may begin to appear, alongside a subtle loss of coordination.
 Cognitive difficulties, such as trouble with complex problem-solving and decision-making, can also arise.

 Emotional changes, including depression, irritability, or disinhibition, may occur, impacting interpersonal relationships and daily functioning.
 Recognizing and addressing these symptoms early can help in managing them effectively.
+Understanding the caregiver challenges and experiences can provide additional support in dealing with these changes.
 For example, one family I worked with found that regular, open conversations about emotional changes helped them support their loved one better.

 Duration of the Early Stage